the-mars-rover/cos_730_project/invite_only_core/README.md

 # Cloud Run Hello World with Cloud Code

-This "Hello World" is a [Cloud Run](https://cloud.google.com/run/docs) service that renders a webpage.
+This is a [Cloud Run](https://cloud.google.com/run/docs) service that provides access to the core "Invite Only" functions.

 ----